giovannilopez9808/SIMA_temp/README.md

-# Dry climate extremes are worsening air quality
+# The Integral Environmental Monitoring System database from Monterrey
-The pollution and meteorological measurements are averaged by hour (data are divided by year).
+Each file contains pollution and meteorological measurements for a given year, averaged hourly.

 The station nomenclature selected for the analysis is:

 ```bash
 {
     "NORESTE": "NE",